Tuesday, 15 October 2024

 The continuing horror being carried out in Gaza, across Palestine, and now Lebanon couldn’t happen under any sane, rational and healthy 'international order'.
 Both this regime and the US-led Western/NATO empire arming and supporting it are sick and decaying.
 The Zionist project, notes Jewish historian Ilan Pappe, is entering its final dark chapter, as is the now over-extending US empire of war.
 Both entities are in the process of their historic death throes, which is why they are so dangerously lashing out and psychotically consumed with spreading conflict and destruction all across the globe, a lust for zero-sum power, supremacism and conquest exhibited by the regime's own Dahiya Doctrine, 'Amalek' bloodlust and genocidal intent.

-And of the genocide: what did you do to stop it?
+And of the genocide, it will be asked: what did you do to stop it?

 Is it any wonder that so many in Gaza and across Palestine itself now feel driven to the point of mental collapse over their enduring suffering, the regime's relentless impunity, and the apparent absence of care for their plight?
 Yet, what remarkable fortitude they still show in exercising their rightful resistance.